sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-tables/merge-table-cells/_index.md

 The following code example shows how to print the horizontal and vertical cell merge type:

-{{< gist "aspose-words-gists" "b89ea9092bd2486dc056818cf4f73e24" "check-cells-merged.py" >}}
+{{< gist "aspose-words-gists" "93de23a2f74a7f2e4971ed203874c983" "check-cells-merged.cs" >}}

 {{% alert color="primary" %}}

-You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Table%20with%20merged%20cells.docx).
+You can download the sample file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Node.js-via-.NET/tree/main/Data/Table%20with%20merged%20cells.docx).

 {{% /alert %}}